publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch73/schII/m__us_usc_t22_s6435.md

 [Pub.
 L. 113–271, § 2][/us/pl/113/271/s2], Dec.
 18, 2014, [128 Stat.
 2951][/us/stat/128/2951], provided that:

-> “The amendments made by this Act \[amending sections 6435 and 6436 of this title\] shall take effect as if enacted on December 10, 2014.”
+> “The amendments made by this Act \[amending this section and [section 6436 of this title][/us/usc/t22/s6436]\] shall take effect as if enacted on December 10, 2014.”

 ----------